-- EVERYONE SHOULD IMMEDIATELY STOP WHAT THEY ARE DOING. - EVACUATE THE BUILDING IN A CALM, ORDERLY MANNER TO A CENTRAL LOCATION AT LEAST 300 FEET FROM THE BUILDING. - Do Not Stop to Gather Belongings. - Follow Emergency Exit Signs to Exit Building. - Check offices and cubicles as you leave your area. - Sign-in roster should be picked up and taken to company gathering place. - ALL DEPARTMENTS AND TENANTS GATHER DIRECTLY AT THE FAR RIGHT SIDE OF THE PARKING LOT (CLOSEST TO BROOK STREET).
+- EVERYONE SHOULD IMMEDIATELY STOP WHAT THEY ARE DOING. - EVACUATE THE BUILDING IN A CALM, ORDERLY MANNER TO A CENTRAL LOCATION AT LEAST 300 FEET FROM THE BUILDING. - Do Not Stop to Gather Belongings. - Follow Emergency Exit Signs to Exit Building. - Sweepers will sweep the office in their assigned areas, including common areas and bathrooms.
+Check offices and cubicles as you leave your area. - Sign-in roster should be picked up and taken to company gathering place. - ALL DEPARTMENTS AND TENANTS GATHER DIRECTLY AT THE FAR RIGHT SIDE OFacrosacross THE PARKING LOT next to driveway (CLOSEST TO BROOK STREET).
 IF FRONT EXIT IS BLOCKED AND YOU MUST EXIT FROM THE REAR OF THE BUILDING, TRAVEL AROUND THE BUILDING AND HEAD TO THAT AREA.
 PLEASE REMAIN IN A GROUP.
 FIRE MARSHALL NEEDS HEAD COUNT IMMEDIATELY. - DEPARTMENT SUPERVISORS TAKE A HEAD COUNT WHEN ALL CLEAR SIGNAL RECEIVED FROM FIRE MARSHALL SUPERVISORS WILL GIVE INSTRUCTIONS TO REENTER BUILDING.